Tell Qudadi

-Tell Qudadi (תל כודאדי), also known as Tell esh-Shuna (תל א-שונה) is an ancient site located near the mouth of the Yarkon River and the Reading Power Station in the city of Tel Aviv, Israel.
+Tell Qudadi (תל כודאדי), also known as Tell esh-Shuna (תל א-שונה) is an ancient site located near the mouth of the Yarkon River and Reading Power Station in the city of Tel Aviv, Israel.
 It was discovered in 1934 by Jacob Ory and was excavated first by P. L. O. Guy in 1937 and then by Eleazar Sukenik, Shmuel Yeivin and Nahman Avigad in 1937-1938.
-They discovered a fortress dated to the Iron Age and believed that it was an Israelite fortress built in the 10th or 9th centuries BCE and destroyed by the Neo-Assyrian Empire in the 8th century BCE.
+These revealed a fortress dated to the Iron Age, which the excavators believed was an Israelite fortress built in the 10th or 9th centuries BCE and destroyed by the Neo-Assyrian Empire in the 8th century BCE.

-However, the archaeologists Oren Tal and Alexander Fantalkin have reviewed the preliminary reports of the excavation and its finds and have concluded that the site was actually constructed in the 8th century during the time of the Assyrian rule and was abandoned ahead of the empire's withdrawal of the country during the late 7th century BCE.
+However, archaeologists Oren Tal and Alexander Fantalkin have reviewed the preliminary reports of the excavation and its finds and have concluded that the site was actually constructed in the 8th century, during Assyrian rule, and was abandoned ahead of the empire's withdrawal from the country during the late 7th century BCE.

 Besides the fortress, pottery from the Early Bronze Age, Persian, Byzantine and Early Arab periods was found in the site.
-Among the pottery found was a Greek jar from the island of Lesbos which is the earliest of its kind in the whole Mediterranean coast.
+Among the pottery found was a Greek jar from the island of Lesbos, the earliest of its kind along the whole Mediterranean coast.

-A preservation project was carried out in 2007 by the Israel Antiquities Authority, and the site can now be seen during a walk on the Tel Aviv Promenade.
+A preservation project was carried out in 2007 by the Israel Antiquities Authority, and the site can now be seen on the Tel Aviv Promenade.

 Location

-Tell Qudadi is on the northern bank of the Yarkon River, just north of its estuary with the Mediterranean Sea.
+Tell Qudadi is on the northern bank of the Yarkon River, just north of its estuary on the Mediterranean Sea.
 It is now within the municipal boundaries of the city of Tel Aviv.
 The site controls an historical trade route passing through the Israeli coastal plain linking Egypt with the Levant.
 The widest river in the coastal plain, the Yarkon River served during some historical periods as a political, social and cultural border.
 Tell Qudadi controls the passage on the Yarkon's shallow water and allowed its rulers to monitor trade caravans and also trade ships.
 From the site, other ancient settlements along the Yarkon River could have been seen, including Giv‘at Beth HaMitbachaim, Tell Qasile, Tel Gerisa, Tel Zeton and possibly even Tel Afek.